MoonPoet/xaprb-src/content/blog/2014/crossfit-safety.md

 right for any other reason, go elsewhere.

-Stay healthy and have fun, and do constantly varied, functional movements at high intensity in the company of your peers -- and do it safely.
+Stay healthy and have fun, and do constantly varied, functional movements at high intensity in the company of your peers---and do it safely.

 Photo credits: